-- d.
+d.
 Due to the small scale of the proposed project, the movement of any native resident or migratory wildlife species or established native resident or migratory wildlife corridors is not anticipated to be significant.
 The project does not propose to alter any streams or rivers or otherwise impact the movement of fish or other aquatic species.
 Also, the project site is located on land that has been previously converted for agricultural use (crop production), fenced, and otherwise developed prior to the project proposal.
 These historic activities may have previously altered deer migration or local travel patterns, but this impact is part of the environmental baseline condition and is not considered an impact from the proposed project.
 Fencing that may be required around the cannabis operations represents a small portion of the overall historically impacted area and is not anticipated to be a significant impediment to deer migration or the migration of other mammals.
+As discussed above, mitigation measures have been required for the project to minimize potential impacts to nesting birds and aquatic species.

-Therefore, the proposed project would not interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites.
-Therefore, impacts from the proposed project would be less than significant. - e.
+Therefore, with implementation of the mitigation measures required for the project and compliance with existing regulatory requirements, the proposed project would not interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites.
+Therefore, impacts from the proposed project would be less than significant.

+- e.
 The Conservation Element of the Trinity County General Plan discusses the need for the protection and conservation of natural resources including biological resources within the county.
 Similarly, the Hayfork Community Plan (a part of the General Plan) also discussed biological and timber resources in the Hayfork area.
 While these plans outline various goals and objectives, there has been no policy developed related to specific biological resources or tree preservation or management that would specifically apply to the project and the lands where the project is located.
 The project does not propose to remove any trees or otherwise impact significant areas of vegetation at the project site.
 Therefore, the proposed project will not conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance.
-Therefore, impacts from the proposed project would be less than significant.
+Therefore, impacts from the proposed project would be less than significant. - f.

-f.
 No habitat conservation plans, or other similar plans have been adopted for the project site or project area.
 As such, the proposed project will not conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community, Conservation Plan, or other approved local, regional, or State habitat conservation plan.
 Therefore, no impact would result from the proposed project.